 Online banking, also known as digital, internet or mobile banking, has made banking easier for many people.
 Unfortunately, it has also made it easier for abusive and controlling people (partners, family members, others) to manipulate, restrict, exploit or otherwise exert their control.

 Online banking can be misused by someone you’re close to, to restrict your access to accounts, to apply for credit cards or loans in your name, to pay for things from your account without your consent, or to send abusive messages to you in payment descriptions.
 There are steps you can take, if you’re safe enough to do so, to stop this from happening (see some tips below).
 However, if you’re not safe enough to take these steps, you may consider seeking support from a specialist domestic and family violence service.

 If you don’t have your own bank account and would like to have one that your partner or others don’t know about, there are steps you can carefully take.
-Read First Steps to Economic Safety for guidance from the Centre for Women’s Economic Safety.
+Read Steps to Financial Safety for guidance from the Centre for Women’s Economic Safety.